TosbackCgusBridge-Bot/CGUs-versions/Tripadvisor/Privacy Policy.md

 ©2012 TripAdvisor LLC.
 All rights reserved.

-This Privacy Policy is effective as of June 1, 2011
+This Privacy Policy is effective as of July 1, 2011

 About TripAdvisor®